Bump attractors and waves in networks of leaky integrate-and-fire neurons: Introduction

 Using the voltage mapping, we construct numerically waves with more than $200$ concurrent spikes.
-These waves are spatially localised, linearly unstable, and coexist with the trivial (laminar) state (see \cref{fig:bumpSummary}(a)).
+These waves are spatially localised, and coexist with the trivial (laminar) state (see \cref{fig:bumpSummary}(a)); most of the waves we computed are unstable, and the stable ones have a small basin of attraction.
 As in the turbulence analogy, the waves contain features of the bump attractor: they pack a seemingly arbitrary number of spikes within the width of a bump attractor, and they advect them at an arbitrarily slow speed, depending on $\beta$, and on the number of carried spikes.
 As in the fluid-dynamical analogy, waves are disconnected from the laminar state.
-Owing to the intrinsic non-smoothness of the network, the waves emerge primarily at grazing points (as opposed to saddle-node bifurcations seen in the fluid-dynamical analogy), which are however seen in certain parameter regimes.
-In addition, we present numerical evidence that the dynamics of the bump attractor displays echoes of the unstable waves which, as in the fluid-dynamics analogy, form building blocks for the localised structure.
-Also, the characteristic wandering of the bump attractor, whose excursions become more prominent as $\beta$ increases, is supported by this purely \emph{deterministic} system.
+Owing to the intrinsic non-smoothness of the network, the waves emerge primarily at grazing points (as opposed to the saddle-node bifurcations seen in the fluid-dynamical analogy, and also observed here in certain parameter regimes).
+In addition, we present numerical evidence that the transient dynamics to the bump attractor displays echoes of the unstable waves which, as in the fluid-dynamics analogy, form building blocks for the localised structure.
+Also, the characteristic wandering of the bump attractor, whose excursions become more prominent as $\beta$ increases, is supported by this purely \emph{deterministic} system, akin to the pseudo-stochastic behaviour observed in balanced neural networks~\cite{Vreeswijk.1998,Litwin-Kumar.2012,Rosenbaum.2014}.

-The paper is structured as follows: in \cref{sec:discreteModel} we introduce the discrete model, characterise it as a non-smooth threshold network, and present numerical simulations of bumps and waves; in \cref{sec:TWm} we introduce the continuum model, the voltage mapping, and the construction of travelling waves; in \cref{sec:TWstability} we discuss travelling stability, we present numerical results in \cref{sec:bif-structure-TW}, and we conclude in \cref{sec:conclusions}.
+The paper is structured as follows: in \cref{sec:discreteModel} we introduce the discrete model, characterise it as a non-smooth threshold network, and present numerical simulations of bumps and waves; in \cref{sec:TWm} we introduce the continuum model, the voltage mapping, and the construction of travelling waves; in \cref{sec:TWstability} we discuss travelling wave stability, we present numerical results in \cref{sec:bif-structure-TW}, and we conclude in \cref{sec:conclusions}.